ranocha/SummationByPartsOperators.jl/paper.md

 framework are finite difference, Fourier pseudospectral, continuous Galerkin, and discontinuous Galerkin methods.
-The main aim of SummationByPartsOperators.jl is to be useful for both students learning the basic concepts and researchers developing new methodologies based on SBP operators.
+The main aim of SummationByPartsOperators.jl is to be useful for both students learning the basic concepts and researchers developing new numerical algorithms based on SBP operators.
 Therefore, SummationByPartsOperators.jl provides a unified framework of all of these seemingly different discretizations.
 At the same time, the implementation is reasonably optimized to achieve good performance without